bitcoin-s/bitcoin-s/docs/wallet/dlc.md

 ```

 where the `contractId` is in all but the messages other than the DLC Offer message, and is also returned by the `adddlcsigs` command.

+Alternatively, you can use the `getdlcs` command to list all of your current DLCs saved in your wallet.

 ## Step 4: Executing the DLC